MarcusHoltz/copy-m3u-playlist-files/README.md

 - Copy them into a new directory.

-Now can burn your collection to a CD, or export the playlist for friends. 👍
+Now can burn your collection to a CD, or send the playlist to friends. 👍

 * * *